 Who are we?

-Unity is a team of passionate Teachers, Therapists, Artists & Facilitators, who care deeply about Health, Wellbeing & The Arts being accessible to all.
+Unity is a team of passionate teachers, therapists, artists and facilitators who care deeply about making health, wellbeing and the arts accessible to all.

 Unity was originally founded by managing director, Sevanti, in 1998.
-Sevanti has more than 20 years’ experience of yoga, dance and holistic treatments.
-She feels committed to help provide the powerful life enhancing/changing benefits of Yoga, Dance, Art, Meditation, Music, Theatre and Therapies to people of varying ages, backgrounds and ability.
+With more than 20 years’ experience of yoga, dance and holistic treatments, Sevanti is committed to help provide the powerful life enhancing/changing benefits of yoga, dance, art, meditation, music, theatre and therapies to people of varying ages, backgrounds and ability.

-The Unity Centre in Lewes is established as a CIC, a ‘Community Interest Company’.
+The Unity Centre in Lewes, East Sussex, is established as a CIC, a ‘Community Interest Company’ (as Unity Lewes CIC).
 This is a not-for-profit organisation which trades in the above disciplines for the benefit of the community.
-The profit generated is a ‘pay it forward’ structure, whereby it (and accompanied funds from grants and donations) can contribute to our specific projects for those who are considered disadvantaged or marginalised.
-We wish to ensure that as many people as possible are able to benefit from these services despite any physical mobility, learning difficulty or economic challenges.
+Any ‘profit’ generated is used in a ‘pay it forward’ structure, whereby it (and funds from grants and donations) can contribute to our specific projects for those who are considered disadvantaged or marginalised.
+We wish to ensure that as many people as possible are able to benefit from these services, despite any physical mobility, learning difficulty or economic challenges.